kiet-doki/Algo-Trading/README.md

 # Projects Overview

 Welcome to the Projects Overview section of this repository!
+This project was taught by freeCodeCamp.org.
 This README provides an overview of three exciting projects that explore various investment strategies in the stock market.

 ## Project 1: Equal-Weight S&P 500 Screener